 Welcome to Kew Magazine

 Kew, the magazine of the Royal Botanic Gardens, pulls together a fascinating mix of articles that go behind the scenes to explain the immense range of Kew’s work at home and abroad.
-From horticulture, education, conservation and the environment, to art and history, all features focus on plants and the people who work with them.
+From horticulture, education, conservation and the environment to art and history, all the features focus on plants and the people who work with them.
 Among the stories that Kew tells are those about plant-hunting expeditions to remote corners of the world, plant conservation work in many countries, profiles of Kew’s experts, discoveries of new species, and the ways in which people can use the world's plants to improve their lives.
 The latest news from Kew and the world of plant science, and a diary of events completes the magazine.
-The contribution of top writers and photographers combined with outstanding design, high production values and editorial quality make Kew a beautiful magazine and a well-respected ambassador for the Royal Botanic Gardens, Kew.

-You can now access a brand new digital edition of Kew magazine on your tablet for free.
-Designed specifically for tablets with lots of interactive and extra content, this edition of the magazine brings many aspects of Kew together in one place.
-You can access this version by downloading the Kew magazine app for free from iTunes and then entering your membership number and name into the My Account section.
+If you're a Friend of Kew you can now access a brand new digital edition of Kew magazine on your iPad for free.
+Designed specifically for iPad with lots of interactive and extra content you can download the Kew magazine app for free from iTunes by entering your membership number into the My Account section.
+If you're not a Friend of Kew but would like the app, it's just £3.99 per issue or £10.99 per year's subscription (less than half the price of a print subscription!)

-We’ve got some fascinating and revealing features for you in the summer issue of Kew magazine.
+We’ve got some fascinating and revealing features for you in the latest issue of Kew magazine.

 Regular features include